 By now businesses of every size understand the importance of developing and growing an email list.
 Email marketing statistics of all types verify the importance of email marketing in accelerating business growth.

 With the growing interest in email marketing it’s easy to come across thousands of email marketing statistics floating around the web.

 It’s frequently difficult for businesses to know which are factual, relevant and current.
 To help in sorting things out we have curated a batch of the most important email marketing stats for 2017.

-As we discussed in last year’s Digital Marketing Statistics post, we only share factual email statistics that are relevant and current.
+As we discussed in our Digital Marketing Statistics post, we only share factual email statistics that are relevant and current.
 Use our email marketing statistics list as your email marketing authority for the 2017.

 25 Email Marketing Statistics

 1. The number of e-mail users worldwide is forecasted to rise to 2.9 billion users by 2019.
 (Source: Statista, 2016)

 2. The number of e-mail users in the US is projected to grow to 244.5 million by the end of 2017.
 That number is forecast to grow to 254.7 million by 2020.
 (Source: Statista, 2016)

 3. Gmail has over one billion active users as of February 2016.
 (Source: Techcrunch, 2016)

 4. The Apple iPhone leads email client market share with 33%, followed by Gmail at 19% as of December 2016.
 This was calculated for 1.44 billion opens.
 (Source: Litmus 2016)